Eloy Jiménez Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.65 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Braves have the top team ERA across all MLB pitching staffs (3.61).

-- Braves pitchers combine to allow 93 home runs (one per game), the fifth-fewest in baseball.
+- The Braves allow the third-fewest home runs in baseball (93 total, one per game).

-- The right-hander last pitched on Friday against the Tampa Bay Rays, when he tossed 6 1/3 innings, allowing one earned run while giving up four hits.
+- The right-hander's last appearance came on Saturday against the Tampa Bay Rays, when he went 6 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.